CoTraderCore/smart-funds-v7/README.md

 # TODO

 ```
+1) Make full and light funds factories
-Update Unit tests with DEFI portal and new permittedAddresses
+2) Update Unit tests with DEFI portal and new permittedAddresses, full and light funds
 ```